jrotheneder/Notifier/README.md

 ##### Core routines
 | file | description |
 | -----------------------------  | ----------------------------- |
 | notifier_bot.py | Main functions of the bot (e.g. bot-user interaction, querying, adding & removing products, tracking, updating).
-This is best executed serverside.
-| notifier.ipynb | Jupyter notebook used to start and stop the bot, manage persistence & control access
+| notifier.ipynb | Jupyter notebook used to start and stop the bot, manage persistence & control access.
+This is to be executed serverside

 ##### Data extraction / scraping